Are Teachers in Demand in Canada?

 By 2019 it was well into the single digits, so a rapid decline in availability.

-With years of their being no jobs for hire, many people were discouraged and stopped applying for teaching roles.
+With years of there being no jobs for hire, many people were discouraged and stopped applying for teaching roles.
 Now there is a widespread need across Canada for teachers in several locations and several teaching roles.

 What Are the Contributing Factors?

-In order to understand the present-day problem of shortage of teachers in Canada, it’s important to look at a number of aspects to get a better idea of what’s going on.
+In order to understand the present-day problem of the shortage of teachers in Canada, it’s important to look at a number of aspects to get a better idea of what’s going on.

 Often it is not one thing that is solely to blame as many different problems can come together.